loopccoew/Buffer-6.0/README.md

-# 💸 Smart FinEd – A Fintech Awareness Platform for Students
+# 💸 BankBridge – A Fintech Awareness Platform for Students
 **Team Name:** Finovators
 **Team Number:** 74

 ---

 ## 🧠 Project Overview
-**Smart FinEd** is a gamified fintech awareness platform designed to educate middle school students (Grades 5–8) about essential financial concepts such as:
+**BankBridge** is a gamified fintech awareness platform designed to educate middle school students (Grades 5–8) about essential financial concepts such as:

 - Banking operations
 - Fraud detection